wppbav/bavapi-sdk-python/docs/usage/basic.md

 These classes are available in the `bavapi.filters` module.

 Some of the more common filters for each endpoint have been added directly to the `bavapi` functions.
+More info in the [endpoints](../endpoints/index.md) section.

 !!! example
     `bavapi.brands` has parameters such as `name`, `country_codes`, `year_numbers`, `brand_id` or `studies`, which you can use directly from the function without creating a filters instance.